 You certainly can lengthen your stride, and here are the factors that can help you.

-✓ Increase Flexibility – Since mobility is an important part of striding fully, increasing your flexibility can help you to that end.
-Prior to running all athletes should perform a dynamic warm-up.
-Much smarter and better on the body than static stretching, dynamic warm-ups keep your body in tip-top shape.
+✓ Increase Flexibility – Since mobility is an essential part of a stride, increasing your flexibility can help.
+Before running, all athletes should perform a dynamic warm-up.
+Much gentler on the body than static stretching, dynamic warm-ups keep your body in tip-top shape.

 ✓ Plyometrics – Jump training, doing plyometrics once or twice a week will also help increase stride.

 ✓ Drills – There are specific drills to target stride length.
 We outline a few below, but it may be helpful to hire a running coach at this point in your training.

 - Steep Hill Repeats – If you are new to hill work, start by running up the hill at quick speed 6-7 times, then easily jog back down.
 After getting good at that, alternate sprints up the hill (then recover after) with bounding up the hill.

 - Hop-Up Hill – It sounds crazy, but one drill done by elite marathoners is to hop partway up a hill, rest a bit, then alternate and hop up with the other foot.
 For this drill, only do about 15-20 hops on each foot.

 - Hill Fartleks – Find the hilliest course you can find and run the loop.

 - Barefoot Toe Running – On grass only, run up on your toes with quick, rapid-fire action.